"Design global, manufacture local"

 1. Most of the parts used in our designs have to be standard components that you could get delivered anywhere.

 2. The specific parts used to connect those standard components have to be designed such as they can be manufactured using common FabLab manufacturing technologies.

 By common FabLab technologies, we mean all classical woodworking and metalworking tools, but also digital manufacturing technologies, such as laser cutting, CNC milling or 3D printing.

-Given that FabLabs will continue to open around the world and on every continent, designing tools in such way could allow people to access small production means easily and gain more control on the life cycle of the objects around them.
+Given that FabLabs will continue to open around the world and on every continent, designing tools in such way allows people to access small production capabilities easily and gain more control on the life cycle of the surrounding objects.

 Open Source & Collaborative Design

 The use of the term open source originated with software but has expanded beyond that sector.
 It covers now every other open content and forms of open collaboration, such as at the development of physical products.
 It is a model that we decided to embrace by designing products that are freely available to the public and that can be modified and distributed by anyone.
 Thus, all the products that we release and that we sell are licensed under the Creative Commons 4.0 BY-NC-SA.